with Multi-Stress Physics of Failure Models

 parameters, along with the corresponding Peck model parameters.

 Final Computed ALTA Parameters

-ALTA 7 PRO was used to compute parameters for the Peck
+The general log-linear model in ALTA PRO was used to compute parameters for the Peck

 model for corrosion in devices with aluminum and aluminum